 Explores the early relationship between the renowned psychiatrist and his patient, a young FBI criminal profiler, who is haunted by his ability to empathize with serial killers.

-Dr. Hannibal Lecter:
+Dr. Hannibal Lecter: You will.

 US TV network versions aired censored versions of some episodes (removing, for example, rear nudity, paintings showing nude figures and some scenes of violence) with a TV-14 rating.
 These cut versions were released on Blu-ray in the UK, many of which received the more appropriate 18 rating from the BBFC.
 However, the American Blu-ray editions of the affected episodes are unrated and billed as Producer's Cuts, which restore the previously censored footage.